-sys.dm_exec_session_wait_stats returns information about all the waits encountered by threads that executed for each session.
+Explanation: sys.dm_exec_session_wait_stats returns information about all the waits encountered by threads that executed for each session.
 You can use this view to diagnose performance issues with the SQL Server session and also with specific queries and batches.

 Note: SQL Server wait stats are, at their highest conceptual level, grouped into two broad categories: signal waits and resource waits.
 A signal wait is accumulated by processes running on SQL Server which are waiting for a CPU to become available (so called because the process has "signaled" that it is ready for processing).
-A resource wait is accumulated by processes running on SQL Server which are waiting for a SQL Server which are waiting for a the process of a lock on a specific record.
+A resource wait is accumulated by processes running on SQL Server which are waiting for a specific resource to become available, such as waiting for the release of a lock on a specific record.